hrdwdmrbl/Public-Shopify-app-bridge-next/README.md

 # Public-Shopify-app-bridge-next
 Their repo is private.
-This is a private copy
+This is a public copy downloaded from https://cdn.shopify.com/shopifycloud/app-bridge.js